nikhil699/Pismo_Transaction_Service/README.md

 \dt
 #
--- Insert master data for Operation Types
+-- Insert master data for Operation Types table if its not there.

 INSERT INTO operation_types (id, description) VALUES (1, 'CASH PURCHASE'),